kubernetes/website/docs/concepts/policy/pod-security-policy.md

 1. If any policies successfully validate the pod without altering it, they are used.
-2. Otherwise, the first valid policy in alphabetical order is used.
+2. If it is a pod creation request then the first valid policy in alphabetical order is used otherwise.
+3. If it is a pod update request, the error is returned because pod mutations disallowed during update operations.

 ## Example